thescalaguy/blog/source/_posts/JVM-JIT-Compiling-to-Assembly.md

 The size of code cache is platform dependent.

 Also, JVM ensures that the access to cache is optimized.
 The `hlt` instructions in the assembly code exist for aligning the addresses.
-It is much for efficient for the CPU to read from even addresses than it is to read from odd addresses in memory.
+It is much more efficient for the CPU to read from even addresses than it is to read from odd addresses in memory.
 The `hlt` instructions ensure that the code is at an even address in memory.

 ### Which flags control code cache size?